worldline/angular-training/docs/src/en/components.md

 The `viewChild()` function can achieve the same purpose as a template variable but directly **inside the parent component's class** by injecting the child component into the parent component.
 Use `viewChild()` over a local template variable (#) whenever you need to coordinate interactions between several child components from the typescript class.

-Just like for the `input()` function, consider using `viewChild.required` if you are certain the component, element or template ref you are querying will always match (for exemple, it is not nested in an `@if` in the template).
+Just like for the `input()` function, consider using `viewChild.required` if you are certain the component, element or template ref you are querying will always match (for example, it is not nested in an `@if` in the template).

 In this example, the `MenuComponent` gets access to the `MenuItemComponent`: